simontemplarST/RadioWebFramework/README.md

 - You can use an FTP client, Syncthing (or similar), or if your web host has a RESTful API to upload files (Like mine does), you can use that as well.

 What if I'm not too technical?
 - That's the beauty of Open Source. it promotes creation of tool sets that interact with the framework.
-In the near future this can include full on GUI applicaions.
+In the near future this can include full on GUI applications.

 ### Schemas